slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The years say, what the days can't tell.' -- Chinese proverb*

+> *'Life is understood backwards, but must be lived forwards.' -- Soren Kierkegaard*

 > *'Collective memory is more about the present than the past because it is integral to how the group sees itself.' -- Margaret MacMillan*

 > *'Memory is never a precise duplicate of the original; instead, it is a continuing act of creation.' -- Rosalind Cartwright*